 SaaS is easily accessible and can run on any internet browser, from any operating system.
 So, whether you’re on a Mac, Windows PC or mobile phone, using Chrome, Edge or Safari, the application will always be accessible, making SaaS incredibly versatile.

 Another main advantage of Software as a Service is the ability to centralise updates and patches.
 This means that businesses are not affected when applications need updates or improvements, plus security is maintained throughout.
 SaaS is also scaleable, in that if your company needs to add or remove users, it can be done easily by editing the billing plan or subscription.

 The only real disadvantage to SaaS is that most applications require an internet connection to run.
 However, with Wi-Fi becoming increasingly more available and the wide variety of broadband deals on the market, this is becoming less of an issue for businesses.

-There’s no doubt that SaaS and cloud computing is the future, with more and more companies making use of the huge advantages that the service can bring to business.
-SaaS is developing and becoming more innovative everyday with more end-to-end integration, a growing emphasis on the relationship between companies and providers and more advanced, data backed insight.
+There’s no doubt that SaaS and cloud computing is the future, with more and more companies making use of the huge advantages that the service can bring to the business.
+SaaS is developing and becoming more innovative everyday with more end-to-end integration, a growing emphasis on the relationship between companies and providers and more advanced, data-backed insight.

-Overall, SaaS offers a great deal of benefits that work in favour of both suppliers and users.
-It offers unrivalled opportunities that can help businesses develop, expand and provide more value to both employees and clients.
+Overall, SaaS offers many benefits that work in favour of both suppliers and users.
+It offers unrivaled opportunities that can help businesses develop, expand and provide more value to both employees and clients.